What we do...

 Most importantly, we would not able to achieve our mission and serve the community without our wonderful volunteers!
 We have 15 to 20 regular volunteers at the Healy Center and we are so grateful for them.
 Please call or email us if you’d like to volunteer some of your time to help the Healy Center!

 We currently are in need of volunteer drivers for our Meals on Wheels Program!
-If you live in Southern Humboldt and can volunteer three or more hours per week for meal deliveries to homebound SoHum residents, we need your help!
-Please call our Meals on Wheels Coordinator, Brian Shapiro, at (707) 923‑2399, ext.
-3.
+Please call our Program Coordinator, Samantha Bernardo, at (707) 923‑2399, ext.
+101.